FusionAuth/fusionauth-site/site/_posts/2021-12-18-cybanetix-fusionauth-pci-dss.md

 **Dan:** How much time and money would you say FusionAuth has saved you?

-**Brad:** While developing our own Authentication and Authorisation platform was certainly an option that we considered, the fact that we could deploy and start using FusionAuth rapidly meant that we could save on development costs, and bring an overall improvement to the customer experience in a much shorter timeframe.
+**Brad:** While developing our own Authentication and Authorisation platform was certainly an option that we considered, the fact that we could deploy and start using FusionAuth rapidly meant that we could save on development costs, and bring an overall improvement to the customer experience in a much shorter time frame.

 > ... it has just worked.
 Apart from the occasional upgrade [FusionAuth] requires little food and water.

 **Dan:** How do you run FusionAuth (k8s, standalone tomcat server, behind a proxy, etc)?

 **Brad:** We run FusionAuth behind a reverse proxy, providing multi-layered security.
-As our solutions are PCI-DSS compliant, being able to deploy on-prem and manage access within our own datacenter was an important facter, as the cloud-based security providers we evaluated were not able to demonstrate PCI-DSS compliance, so our solutions could not use them.
+As our solutions are PCI-DSS compliant, being able to deploy on-prem and manage access within our own datacenter was an important factor, as the cloud-based security providers we evaluated were not able to demonstrate PCI-DSS compliance, so our solutions could not use them.

 **Dan:** It sounds like being able to run FusionAuth in your own datacenter was a key part of your selection.
 Have you run into any issues with running and managing FusionAuth, or has it been boring tech (in a good way)?